rednafi/rednafi.com/content/python/no_hijack_root_logger.md

 This allows the application code to retrieve and customize the logger as needed.
 Note that calling `getLogger` with the same name always retrieves the same logger instance.

-Also, you should avoid adding any handlers to your library’s logger.
+Also, you should avoid adding any handlers to your library's logger.
 Doing so can complicate things for users who may want to attach their own handlers.
 The logging how-to guide strongly warns against this:

 > _It is strongly advised that you do not add any handlers other than `NullHandler` to your
-> library’s loggers.
+> library's loggers.
 This is because the configuration of handlers is the prerogative of the
 > application developer who uses your library.
 The application developer knows their target
 > audience and what handlers are most appropriate for their application: if you add handlers
-> ‘under the hood’, you might well interfere with their ability to carry out unit tests and
+> ‘under the hood', you might well interfere with their ability to carry out unit tests and
 > deliver logs which suit their requirements._

 If you're looking for a real-life example of how to minimally configure your library's